mridubhatnagar/blogs-backup/ckyol7blb05bu7ns12a8q14fg.md

 A lot of folks from my college personally reached out.
 The ones I talked with, the ones I lost touch with.
 My own batch, the batch senior to me.
 I know it must have been equally difficult for you all to reach out.
 And more because you too would have thought what should we say?
 I read all your messages.
 Thank you for reaching out.
 All gestures of kindness mean a lot. ❤️

 Friends who are far apart with regards to distance.
-Where a phone call away.
+Were a phone call away.

 In my short career so far.
-My team gave me the time to process it.
+My current team gave me the time to process it.
 To live through it.
 Checked-in on me.
 Took the time out to call me.
 Pinged me and told me to let them know in case I need someone to talk to.

 Living through this experience has also taught me what to do when someone else goes through the same pain.
 Listen to them.
 Give no advice.
 If you can, give them confidence.